Top of the Form (quiz show): Popular culture

 Top of The Form was satirised in the 1960s pre-Python television series At Last the 1948 Show.

 "Natural Born Quizzers", an episode of Steve Coogan's comedy series Coogan's Run, involved a thinly-disguised version of the show.

 In 2008, Dave Gorman traced the history of the show on BBC Four.

 A similar quiz for British schools in Germany called Top Marks was broadcast by BFBS Germany.

+Top of The Form is name-checked in the song England's Glory, recorded by Max Wall and written by Ian Dury and Rod Melvin.